Nortriptyline: 7 things you should know

 - Nortriptyline belongs to the class of medicines known as tricyclic antidepressants.

-- May be used to treat the symptoms of depression in people with diagnosed Major Depressive Disorder (MDD).
+- May be used to treat the symptoms of depression in people diagnosed with Major Depressive Disorder (MDD).

 - Generic nortriptyline is available.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Dizziness, headache, blurred vision, trouble with eye focusing or vision problems, dry mouth, constipation, heart palpitations, tiredness, and a drop in blood pressure on standing.
 May increase the risk of heart attacks or glaucoma.

 - Not recommended for children under the age of 18 years.

 - May increase the risk of suicidal thoughts or behavior in young adults (similar to other antidepressants).
 An increased risk of suicide was not reported in adults aged over 24 and the risk appeared reduced in adults aged 65 years and older who were taking antidepressants.
 Monitor the behavior of all patients who have started on nortriptyline for clinical worsening, suicidality, or unusual changes in behavior.

 - May cause drowsiness and affect a person's ability to drive or operate machinery.
 Some people may develop tolerance to this effect.
 Avoid alcohol.

 - May not be suitable for some people including those with pre-existing cardiovascular disease, undiagnosed bipolar disorder, history of urinary retention, history of seizures, increased intraocular pressure or angle-closure glaucoma, or taking other medications such as cimetidine, chlorpropamide, and SSRIs.